lordmilko/ClrDebug/README.md

 ### DbgEng

-Due to an oversight by Microsoft, the RPC proxy types that are created when using `DebugConnect` do not respond correctly to a `QueryInterface` for `IUnknown`.
-This completely violates the COM specification, and prevents the CLR from creating RCWs around these objects.
-To circumvent this, ClrDebug implements its own custom RCW/VTable definitions for use with DbgEng.
-A consequence of this is that ClrDebug's DbgEng wrappers are not (currently) compatible with NativeAOT.

 To start using DbgEng, use either `DebugCreate` or `DebugConnect` to create a `DebugClient`.
 It is recommended to use a modern version of DbgEng, rather than the version located in system32.
 The `Microsoft.Debugging.Platform.DbgEng` NuGet package can be used to include a redistributable version of DbgEng in your project. (consider including `Microsoft.Debugging.Platform.SymSrv` as well for proper symbol resolution)

 ```c#